-Remdesivir (Veklury) is an antiviral medicine for systemic use which received a conditional marketing authorisation in EU.
-It is indicated for the treatment of coronavirus disease 2019 (COVID-19) in adults and adolescents (aged 12 years and older with body weight at least 40 kg) with pneumonia requiring supplemental oxygen.
-On December 17 2021 the CHMP recommended including the treatment of adults who do not require supplemental oxygen and who are at increased risk of progressing to severe COVID-19 to its indication.
+Remdesivir (Veklury) is an antiviral medicine for systemic use which firstly received a conditional marketing authorisation in EU, and then full approval.
+According to the last EPAR - Product information update in November 2022 [11] it is indicated for the treatment of coronavirus disease 2019 (COVID-19) in adults and paediatric patients (at least 4 weeks of age and weighing at least 3 kg) with pneumonia requiring supplemental oxygen (low- or high-flow oxygen or other noninvasive ventilation at start of treatment) and adults and paediatric patients (weighing at least 40 kg) who do not require supplemental oxygen and who are at increased risk of progressing to severe COVID-19.